tbidne/time-conv/README.md

                            'man date' for basic examples, and
                            https://hackage.haskell.org/package/time-1.13/docs/Data-Time-Format.html#v:formatTime
                            for the exact spec.
+  -o,--format-out <full | STRING>
+                           Like --format, but used for the output.
+If this is not present then --format is used for both input and output.
   -s,--src-tz <local | literal | tz_database>
                            Timezone in which to read the string.
 Can be 'local', 'literal' or a tz database label.
 Defaults to local.